zhouyan/vSMC/README.markdown

 documentation for general usage of this tool.

-There is another example that will not be built by the `cmake` system, **pf_cl**, which use OpenCL for parallelization.
+There is another example that will not be built by the `cmake` system, **pf_cl**, which use [OpenCL][OpenCL] for parallelization.
 This is due to the fact that finding OpenCL runtime is a quite non-portable thing and we don't have the time to deal with all those different OpenCL implementations for now.
 However, the OpenCL backend is intended to be usable by any OpenCL standard conforming implementation.
 To build this example on a Mac, one can ues

     cd /test/pf
     clang++ -O3 \